TM-6 PRO vs SPD-SX? The SPD-SX is hands-down the most popular instrument used today but have you seen the TM-6PRO?

 This dramatically opens up your options for integrating software and hardware.

-The USB port on the TM-6 PRO also allows for bidirectional streaming.
+Use the USB port on the TM-6 PRO for bidirectional streaming.

-The TM-6 PRO’s multi-channel USB audio feature allows samples to be recorded on separate tracks in one pass.
+The TM-6 PRO’s multi-channel USB audio feature allows 8 tracks of samples to be recorded on separate tracks in one pass at 96kHz 24bit.

 This allows for easy manipulation and mixing as if they were separately captured drum recordings.